Lynas Rare Earths' production disruption concerns persist

 By Melanie Burton and Sameer Manekar

-MELBOURNE, Feb 27 (Reuters) - Australia's Lynas Rare Earths Ltd LYC.AX said it will focus on getting its Kalgoorlie plant operational amid concerns its Malaysian facility will have to be partly wound down, as it posted a 4% drop in first-half profit on Monday.
+MELBOURNE, Feb 27 (Reuters) - Lynas Rare Earths Ltd LYC.AX said it was focused on getting its new plant in Australia up and running amid concerns its Malaysian facility would have to be partly wound down, as it posted a 4% drop in first-half profit on Monday.

-The world's biggest producer of rare earths metals outside China faces the prospect that its Malaysian cracking and leaching plant may have to shut after regulators halted it from importing and processing rare earths concentrate after July 1.
+The world's biggest producer of rare earths metals outside China faces the prospect it will have to stop cracking and leaching in Malaysia after regulators said it must halt importing and processing rare earths concentrate from July.

-Lynas has appealed that decision.
-But it has raised the prospect of an interruption to supply of neodymium and praseodymium (NdPr), used in magnets for industrial applications in sectors from electrified transport to defence.
+Lynas has appealed that decision, while at the same time is racing to complete construction of a plant in Kalgoorlie in Western Australia to handle cracking and leaching, essential to producing neodymium and praseodymium (NdPr) used in magnets in sectors from electrified transport to defence.

-Lynas is building a processing plant in Australia's Kalgoorlie, which is needed to replace its Malaysian facility, in the event Lynas is not successful in its appeal.

-"We are growing to meet the accelerated market demand," said Lynas Chief Executive Amanda Lacaze on an investor call.
+As to whether Lynas could have the plant ready in time to avoid a disruption to supply of those critical rare earths, Chief Executive Officer Amanda Lacaze said past performance was the best indicator of future success.

-"We have proven ourselves to be competent at bringing on new facilities.
-I think we have reasonable data on which to create our various models.
-But I won't tell you a percentage confidence other than to say I think we have reasonable track record."
+"We have proven ourselves to be competent at bringing on new facilities ... but I won't tell you a percentage confidence other than to say I think we have reasonable track record."

-Half year results were in line with analyst expectations as disruption in the supply of water to a plant in Malaysia, a rise in costs of sales due to high chemical prices, and increasing wages crimped profits.

-A complete outage of water supply at the plant in Malaysia, resulted in 16 days of lost production during the quarter ended Sept.
-30. That, coupled with rising costs and weak realised prices, dented the miner's bottom line.

-"We and market have been fearful that there is a delay to Kalgoorlie being complete and therefore a potential production gap," said Barrenjoey analysts in a note.
+Shares of the rare-earths producer fell as much as 6.8% before paring losses to close down 6.2% at A$7.97.

+"There is still a lot of uncertainty," said Andy Forster, portfolio manager of major shareholder Argo Investments.

+"Lynas seemed to indicate planning for a variety of outcomes to ensure it can continue to supply its customers," he added.

+The plant in Kalgoorlie was part of a growth project but may now be needed to replace its Malaysian facility, if Lynas is unsuccessful in its appeal.

-Lynas has suggested that its Kalgoorlie plant will be taking feed in the June quarter, ahead of previous expectations for a July ramp up, Barrenjoey noted.
+Lynas has suggested that its Kalgoorlie plant will be taking feed in the June quarter, ahead of previous expectations for a July ramp up, Barrenjoey analysts said.

+"We and the market have been fearful that there is a delay to Kalgoorlie being complete and therefore a potential production gap," Barrenjoey said.

 "Now it's still possible to have a gap, but will come down to how quickly Kalgoorlie ramps up, and ships product to Malaysia for finishing.
 Any gap is looking more likely to be modest."

-However, it was a modest beat to a Visible Alpha consensus estimate of A$146 million, according to Goldman Sachs.
+However the result was slightly better than a Visible Alpha consensus estimate of A$146 million, according to Goldman Sachs.

-Lynas logged sales volume of 7,050 rare earth oxide tonnes (REOt) for the first half, 8.8% below last year, while cost of sales spiked nearly 32% to A$185.0 million.

 ($1 = 1.4872 Australian dollars)

-(Reporting by Sameer Manekar and Upasana Singh in Bengaluru; Editing by Chris Reese, Jonathan Oatis and Sam Holmes)
+(Reporting by Sameer Manekar and Upasana Singh in Bengaluru; Editing by Chris Reese, Jonathan Oatis, Sam Holmes and Sonali Paul)

 ((Upasana.Singh@thomsonreuters.com;))